-The driver assistance menu allows the user to change the settings for driving, parking, and braking aids.
+The driver assistance menu allows the user to change the settings for the driving aids.

-Menu item Result Driving Aids (if so equipped) Displays available driving aids Blind Spot Allows user to turn Blind Spot Warning (BSW) and Rear Cross Traffic Alert (RCTA) systems on or off.
-For additional information, refer to "Blind Spot Warning (BSW)" and "Rear Cross Traffic Alert (RCTA)" in the "Starting and driving" section of this manual.
-Parking Aids (if so equipped) Displays available parking aids Sensor Allows user to turn the parking sensors on, off, or have only the front sensors on.
-For additional information, refer to "Front and rear sonar system" in the "Starting and driving" section of this manual.
-Display Allows user to turn the parking aids display on or off Volume Allows user to set the parking sensor chime volume to Low/Med./High Range Allows the user to set the parking sensor range to Near/Mid./Far Emergency Braking (if so equipped) Displays available emergency braking options System Allows user to turn the emergency braking system on or off.
-For additional information, refer to "Forward Emergency Braking (FEB)" and "Predictive Forward Collision Warning (PFCW)" in the "Starting and driving" section of this manual.
+Menu item Result Driving Aids Displays available Driving Aids Blind Spot/RCTA Allows user to turn Blind Spot Warning (BSW)/Rear Cross Traffic Alert (RCTA) system on or off.
+For additional information, refer to "Blind Spot Warning (BSW)" in the "Starting and driving" section of this manual.
+Emergency Brake (if so Allows user to turn the emergency brake system on or off.
+For addition information, refer to "Forward Emergency Braking (FEB)" in the "Starting and driving" section of this manual.